 In order to set forth and establish a claim for civil conspiracy, the party filing the claim must show by a preponderance of the evidence that there exists (1) an object to be accomplished; (2) an agreement by two or more persons on a course of action to accomplish that object; (3) in furtherance of that course of action, the taking of one or more unlawful acts which were performed to accomplish a lawful or unlawful goal, or one or more lawful acts which were performed to accomplish an unlawful goal; and (4) damages to the plaintiff as a proximate result.
 Numerous defenses may be raised by the parties defending against such a claim, including the allegation that one or all of the four above requirements have not been shown.

-If you have a Colorado commercial litigation matter involving a claim of civil conspiracy, please give us a call to discuss your case at (303) 665-9845, or contact us via email, [email protected], with a detailed description of your issue.
+If you have a Colorado commercial litigation matter involving a claim of civil conspiracy, please give us a call to discuss your case at (303) 665-9845, or e-mail us with a detailed description of your issue.